Belladrum Tartan Heart Festival

-The Belladrum Tartan Heart Festival is a music and arts festival, held on the Belladrum Estate in Kiltarlity near Inverness, in Scotland.
-It is normally held at the start of August.
-Founded in 2004, the festival has rapidly grown in popularity.
-The festival has sold out in advance every year since 2008.
-The capacity of the 2019 festival was 20,000.
+The Belladrum Tartan Heart Festival is an annual music and arts festival, held on the Belladrum Estate in Kiltarlity, Scotland.
+The festival was founded in 2004.
+In 2022 it attracted 20,000 attendees.

 Background information

 The festival is well known for its wide-ranging musical scope, as well as its family friendly atmosphere, with a large dedicated family camp-site, as well as free entry for children under the age of 12.